 Another option is to choose our free, Dryland Swim plans designed to 'overlay' your current plan.
 They include dryland swim workouts (with options) that can be done in place of your scheduled swims.

 - Beginner, Intermediate and Advanced levels.

 - 3 and 4-week versions for Master and Standard plans respectively.

 - Reuse as many times as you need to during restrictions.

-If you are unable to ride outdoors then you can do all your bike sessions on an indoor bike if this is available to you.
-If not, then replace your bike workouts with home strength workouts, choose exercises from your Strength and Conditioning PDF (link above) that focus on the muscle groups that are key for riding.
+If you are unable to ride outdoors, then you can do all your bike sessions on an indoor bike if this is available to you.
+If not, replace your bike workouts with home strength workouts, choose exercises from your Strength and Conditioning PDF (link above) that focus on the muscle groups that are key for riding.